Robopoly/Stand-alone-ISP-Programmer-for-Arduino/image_prismino/README.md

 ## Merging

 To merge the the bootloader and the initial code one has to simply paste the bootloader code after the initial code in the Intel HEX format, see the example in `image_merged.hex`.
-The sketch has to be first.
+The sketch has to come first.

 ## Refactoring